What’s The Difference Between Jehovah And Yahweh? (Elaborated)

 What Religion Does Yahweh Belong To?

 The religion of Yahweh is Judaism.
-The word “Judaism” comes from the Hebrew word for “Judah,” which was one of the sons of Jacob, or Israel.
+“Judaism” comes from the Hebrew word for “Judah,” one of Jacob’s sons, or Israel.
 It refers to the people who practice the religion and culture associated with Israel.

 Is Jehovah And Jesus The Same God?